purescript/documentation/language/Types.md

 ## Primitive Types

-The primitive types `String`, `Number` and `Boolean` correspond to their Javascript equivalents at runtime.
+The primitive types `String`, `Number` and `Boolean` correspond to their JavaScript equivalents at runtime.

 ## Integers

 The `Int` type represents integer values.
-The runtime representation is also a normal JavaScript Number; however, operations like `(+)` on `Int` values are defined differently in order to ensure that you always get `Int` values as a result.
+The runtime representation is also a normal JavaScript number; however, operations like `(+)` on `Int` values are defined differently in order to ensure that you always get `Int` values as a result.

 ## Arrays